cloudmesh-community/fa18-523-83/project-report/report.md

 ![Count of Customer by Multiple Attributes](images/count_vs_attributes_training.PNG){#fig:attributescounttraining}

 +fig:labeldistribution shows the distribution of the label that will be what the machines are trying to predict.
 If the label distribution is not even, the model might overfit and give a higher chance of predicting the label that has higher population.
-In this case, the training set contains 14 times more the amount of customers that had no delinquency than the amount of customers that had delinquency.
-This issue will need to be handled during the *Data Cleaning* or *Model Training* process.
+In this case, the amount of customers that had no delinquency is 14 times more than the amount of customers that had delinquency.
+This issue will need to be handled during the *Data Cleaning* or *Model Training* process to avoid overfitting.

 ![Label Distribution](images/label_distribution_training.PNG){#fig:labeldistribution}

-### Data Cleaning
+Using *seaborn*, *heatmap* can be used to visualized the correlation of all attributes.
+Correlation is a measurement of the strength of association between two variables and the relationship's direction [@fa18-523-83-www-correlation-stats].